 After installing a Feature Update like Fall Creators Update, you may face yet another weird issue.
-Whenever the computer is restarted, the first screen that may show up even before the logon screen is: “The username or password is incorrect.
+Whenever the computer is restarted, the first screen that may show up even before the login screen is: “The username or password is incorrect.
 Try again.“

-Note that the above screen shows up even before the Welcome screen is displayed; appears even if you haven’t had a chance to enter any username or password.
-After dismissing the above message, then you’re able to type the credentials in the login screen and log in successfully.
+Note that the above screen shows up even before the Welcome screen is displayed; it appears even if you haven’t had a chance to enter any username or password.
+After dismissing the above message, you can type the credentials in the login screen and log in successfully.

-- Click Start button, select Settings
+- Click the Start button, select Settings

 - Click Accounts, and then select Sign-in options.

-- In the Privacy section, turn off “Use my sign in info to automatically finish setting up my device after an update or restart” setting.
+- In the Privacy section, turn off Use my sign in info to automatically finish setting up my device after an update or restart.

-- Restart Windows
+- Restart Windows.

 Still, seeing the incorrect password error at startup?